carello/epgpgattr/README.md

 # epgpgattr

 MAIN SCRIPT : aci-sel-os-pg.py

-##### I created this script before Cisco had micro-segmentation capabilites in ACI.
+#####I created this script before Cisco had micro-segmentation capabilites in ACI.
 I'll probably depricate this script...
-However,  some fo the content might be useful for future apps.
+However, some of the content might be useful for future apps.

 SCRIPT OBJECTIVES
 - Allows an administrator to find VM's based on Operating System Type, change the portgroup to something new,